SAP-samples/teched2022-IN280/exercises/ex2/ex22/readme.md

 1. *Activate data collection if not already done

-    The card reflecting the Cloud Integration service has currently no data.
+    The card for your registered *Cloud Integration* service likely doesn't collect no data so far

    <br>![](/exercises/ex2/images/IMOverviewNoData.png)